You are here

 Major or Minor in Computer Science

 Students can major in Computer Science and receive the Bachelor of Science degree in Computer Science.
-Students can major in any other discipline at the college and minor in Computer Science.
+Students can major in any other discipline at the University and minor in Computer Science.

 Co-Major in Computer Science